Armour (Singapore Army): Organisation

 The Armour formation has four active battalions.
 Three – 40 SAR, 41 SAR and 42 SAR – are armoured infantry battalions, while the fourth, 48 SAR, is a tank battalion.
 In addition, there are a number of reservist armour battalions distinguishable from the active battalions by their three-digit numbering (e.g. 442 SAR).
 These battalions are organised under HQ Armour or into one of four armoured brigades - 4 SAB, 8 SAB, 54 SAB and 56 SAB - three of which are assigned to each of the Singapore Army's combined arms divisions.

 An armoured infantry battalion is typically made up of five companies: one HQ company, three combat companies, and one support company.
 The HQ company comprises the various combat service support elements, while the combat companies have four platoons each.
-The support company contains the mortar, pioneer/engineer, AGTM and reconnaissance elements.
+The support company contains the mortar, pioneer/engineer, ATGM and reconnaissance elements.

 Training

 The Armour Training Institute (ATI), located in Sungei Gedong Camp, trains and evaluates all active and reservist Armour battalions.
 It is subdivided into five training centres as follows: the School of Armour (SOA), the Armoured Battle Group Training Centre (ABGTC), the Armour Combat Training Centre (ACTC), the Main Battle Tank Training Centre (MBTTC), and the Active Unit Training Centre (AUTC).

 The ATI maintains a combat armoured infantry company comprising three platoons to role-play as enemies (known as OPFOR) against active and reservist units during evaluations.
 They simulate an enemy force through the use of the Battlefield Instrumentation (BFI) system introduced in 2006.